 Unfortunately the weather the following day wasn’t great, it was cloudy and rainy.
 Luckily when we arrived at the 12 Apostles the weather turned around and we were given 20 minutes of complete sunny weather – could not have been happier.

-I went down with Autopia Tours but I wouldn’t necessarily recommend them.
+I went down with Autopia Tours but, based on my experience, I wouldn’t necessarily recommend them.
 They really limited our time at the main attractions (we were only allowed 20 minutes for Gibson’s Steps – it takes about 5-10 minutes to get down to the beach without rushing) and we had a lot of ‘filler’ activities that weren’t anything special.
 We did though get to see a few wild koalas and a photo op with some colourful birds that was nice.

 The Great Ocean Road even on the rainy day was still stunning.
 I’d love to come back with my own car and spend as much time as I’d like stopping on the side of the road.
 Victoria reminded me a lot of England, but that might just be because I was at the beach still having to wear tights haha!